Scoofszlo/tk3u8/README.md

 ## Issues

-### `StreamDataNotFoundError` occurs
+### `ScriptTagNotFoundError` or `StreamDataNotFoundError` occurs

-Sometimes, the program may raise an `StreamDataNotFoundError`.
+Sometimes, the program may raise an `ScriptTagNotFoundError` or `StreamDataNotFoundError`.
 One of the possible reasons is that you might have repeatedly download live streams in a short amount of time (I'm not really sure with this one due to limited testing done by myself).

 To fix this, you have to supply a `sessionid_ss` and `tt-target-idc` based from your browser's cookies.
 You will put those in `user_data/config.toml` located in the project's folder.
 Refer to the guide above for detailed steps.